Preeti-Dewani/aws-worthy-boxes/README.md

       2. Provide resource to be used for service: It can be done in 2 ways:
-          1. With constructor:
+          a.
+With constructor:

               aws_obj = AWSClient(load_via='file', resource='ec2')

-          2. Setting the resource property
+          b.
+Setting the resource property

               aws_obj = AWSClient(load_via='file')
               aws_obj.resource = 'ec2'